 - a.
 Coherence and effectiveness of the work plan, including appropriateness of the allocation of tasks, resources and timeframe, - b.
-Complementarity of the participants within the consortium, including the integration of PAOs or patient representatives where possible, - c.
+Complementarity of the participants within the consortium, including the integration of PAOs or patient representatives where possible,

+- c.
 Appropriateness of the management structures and procedures, including risk management, contingency plans and innovation management, - d.
 Plan for sustainability of infrastructures or resources initiated by the project, - e.
 Budget and cost-effectiveness of the project (rational distribution of resources in relation to project's activities, partner responsibilities, and time frame).

-Sub-criteria 2a and 2b will be prioritized for assessing the impact of proposals (preand full proposal stage).
+Sub-criteria 2a, 2b and 2c will be prioritized for assessing the impact of proposals (pre- and full proposal stage).

-Sub-criteria 2c, 3c, 3d and 3e will be taken into account only for the full proposal evaluation step.
+Sub-criteria 2d, 2e, 3c, 3d and 3e will be only assessed as part of the full proposal evaluation step.